 - Remove your steak from the grill.
 Then, rest it for a max of 5 minutes before serving.

-There you have it, a creation of the appealing diamond-shaped grill marks.
+There you have it, the creation of appealing diamond-shaped grill marks.

 Did you mess up?